MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/cachepolicy.md

 ## Cache policy does not make Kusto a cold storage technology

-Note: Customers sometimes assume wrongly that they can replace cold storage query technologies such as Cosmos and Hadoop by using Kusto with a very long retention period and a small amount of hot cache.
-This doesn't work, however -- while the Kusto cold data cache can enable great performance over cold storage data for point queries, it is not designed for large cold-span queries that process huge data sets as do Cosmos and Hadoop.
+Note: Customers sometimes assume wrongly that they can replace cold storage query technologies such as Data Lake Analytics and Hadoop by using Kusto with a very long retention period and a small amount of hot cache.
+This doesn't work, however -- while the Kusto cold data cache can enable great performance over cold storage data for point queries, it is not designed for large cold-span queries that process huge data sets as do Data Lake Analytics and Hadoop.
 In particular:
 1. Kusto sacrifices some aspects such as resilience to node failures during a long query for excellent ad-hoc performance
 2. Kusto is tuned for ad-hoc queries with intermediate result sets fitting the cluster's total RAM, rather than tuning its algorithms for storing intermediate results in persistent storage (SSD